spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 All LLMs depend on calling external [functions](https://gorilla.cs.berkeley.edu/leaderboard.html), also called tools, to interact with the outside world beyond the prompt and to perform deterministic actions.
 Just like you might use a calculator to accurately crunch numbers, or a web browser to explore the internet, an LLM might use its own calculator and HTTP fetch tools in the same way.
 Even basic capabilities like reading a file from disk are implemented via tools.

-Without tools a language model is like someone sitting in an empty, windowless box with only their memories from an array of random encyclopedias, books, and other training data to pull from.
+Without tools, a language model is like someone sitting in an empty, windowless box with only their memories from an array of random encyclopedias, books, and other training data to pull from.
 Our interactions with them are something along the lines of: A human slips a question written on a piece of paper under the door for the model to read, and the model slips back a response using only their prior knowledge and imagination.

 That's a long way from the promise of autonomous systems that understand and act on the world in realtime, let alone transform it.